drumilmahajan/Embedded-Systems--Real-Time-Bluetooth-Networks-edX/README.md

 This repository contains code for a REAL TIME OPEARATING SYSTEM made for an Bluetooth Enabled Fitness Device.
 This is a part of an online course REAL-TIME-BLUETOOTH-NETWORKS offered by edX.

-There are sub folders containing different LABs which are covered as a part of the coursework.
+There are sub folders containing different LABs which are covered as a part of the coursework are done is C.
-The code is written in C.
+Some folders contains implementation of data-structures and programming pratice in C/C++.